4 Areas of Your Company Where Your Audio Really Matters

 For the strongest podcasting audio, take three steps.
 First, order headphones and a microphone designed for studio use.
 Next, pick a platform that offers cloud-based recording software like SquadCast.
 Being able to record and save right into the cloud bypasses the need for a hefty in-person setup.
 It also makes sure that all audio is locally recorded, eliminating worries about drift.

 Finally, make sure that wherever you or your employee’s record is as quiet as possible.
 Most people don’t have soundproofed rooms, but the fewer echoes and ambient noise, the better.
-For an added level of consistency, record your corporate podcast in the same location every time.
+For an added level of consistency, record your corporate podcast in the same location every time, or collaborate with podcast production companies that have their own professional studios.

 3. Customer service and support exchanges